keypom/keypom-docs/docs/Tutorials/Advanced/daos/final.md

 sidebar_label: 'Final Product'
 ---
 # Final Product
-Welcome to the last section of this DAO auto-registration app!
+Welcome to the last section of this DAO auto-registration tutorial!
 Here, you'll be seeing the full toolchain in action.

 ## Getting Started
 To follow along on your own machine, you can clone the code from the [Keypom SDK repository](https://github.com/keypom/keypom-js/tree/min/dao) and run the following command in the root folder `keypom-js/`: